wenbin1354/Basic_Game_Engine/README.md

 ﻿# ArchiveEngine
- A work in progress game engine for csci-39541
+A really basic game engine written in C++ using OpenGL, a sample game is attached